hack-entertainer/graperepo/QA_Checklist.md

   - Admin Continuity Safeguard:
     - The system must always retain **at least two active admins**.
-    - An admin may demote themselves only if doing so leaves **two or more** admins remaining.
+    - An admin may be **demoted** only if doing so leaves **two or more** admins remaining.
+    - Those remaining admins must each have **logged in within the previous 24 hours**, ensuring active stewardship and communication.
-    - Self-demotion is disallowed if it would reduce the admin count below two.
+    - Demotion is disallowed if any of these conditions are not met.
     - This safeguard exists to prevent loss of system authority and to protect against “hit-by-a-bus” scenarios.